 Inner Child & Reparenting Work in Melbourne

-The idea of “inner child work” might feel unfamiliar, or even a little strange (at first).
-But once it clicks, many people find it opens up a powerful new way of understanding themselves.
-Often, it explains why we can feel so stuck or reactive in the present, especially when what’s happening now touches on pain from the past.
+The idea of “inner child work” might feel unfamiliar, or even a little strange at first.
+But once it clicks, many people find it opens up a powerful way of understanding yourself and your emotional patterns

 What is the inner child?

-Our “inner child” refers to the younger parts of ourselves - parts that carry our early emotional experiences, unmet needs, and core beliefs shaped in childhood.
+Your “inner child” refers to the younger parts of you - parts that carry early emotional experiences, unmet needs, and core beliefs shaped in childhood.
 These parts can show up when we feel hurt, unseen, abandoned, overwhelmed, or unsafe - especially in situations that echo past experiences.

 You might notice your inner child showing up when:

-As a parent, your child’s emotional outburst triggers unexpected anger or helplessness in you.
+• As a parent, your child’s emotional outburst brings up unexpected anger or helplessness

 How does inner child work help?

-Whether you were raised in a home where emotions weren’t welcome, or praised for being the “easy” or “responsible” one, these early experiences shape the way you relate to yourself as an adult.
-For some, this can lead to perfectionism, people-pleasing, emotional shutdowns, or feeling stuck in patterns that don’t reflect who they truly are.
+Whether you were raised in a home where emotions weren’t welcome, or praised for being the “easy” or “responsible” one, these early experiences shape how you relate to yourself as an adult.
+For some, this can show up as perfectionism, people-pleasing, emotional shutdowns, or a sense of feeling stuck in ways that don’t quite feel like you.

-Reparenting work allows us to gently shift these patterns by offering those inner parts the support they needed, but may not have received at the time.
+Reparenting work allows us to gently shift this over time, by offering those inner parts the support they needed, but may not have received.

 This might include:

-Learning how to “reparent” yourself with the love, validation, and boundaries you may may not have received.
+• Learning how to “reparent” yourself with the love, validation, and boundaries you may not have received

 How we work with the inner child: